Micron (MU)

 In the semiconductor industry, a company’s gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.

-Micron’s gross margin is one of the worst in the semiconductor industry, signaling it operates in a competitive market and lacks pricing power.
-As you can see below, it averaged a 27.2% gross margin over the last two years.
-That means Micron paid its suppliers a lot of money ($72.82 for every $100 in revenue) to run its business.
+Micron’s gross margin is well below other semiconductor companies, indicating a lack of pricing power and a competitive market.
+As you can see below, it averaged a 39.4% gross margin over the last two years.
+That means Micron paid its suppliers a lot of money ($60.55 for every $100 in revenue) to run its business.

-Micron produced a 37.7% gross profit margin in Q2, up 10.8 percentage points year on year.
-Micron’s full-year margin has also been trending up over the past 12 months, increasing by 25.7 percentage points.
+Micron produced a 56% gross profit margin in Q4, marking a 17.6 percentage point increase from 38.4% in the same quarter last year.
+Micron’s full-year margin has also been trending up over the past 12 months, increasing by 14.4 percentage points.
 If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 8. Operating Margin

-On the plus side, Micron’s operating margin rose by 5 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Micron’s operating margin rose by 5.3 percentage points over the last five years, as its sales growth gave it operating leverage.

-In Q2, Micron generated an operating margin profit margin of 23.3%, up 12.8 percentage points year on year.
+In Q4, Micron generated an operating margin profit margin of 45%, up 20 percentage points year on year.
 The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 9. Earnings Per Share

-Micron’s EPS grew at a remarkable 22.8% compounded annual growth rate over the last five years, higher than its 10.8% annualized revenue growth.
+Micron’s EPS grew at an astounding 29.2% compounded annual growth rate over the last five years, higher than its 13.9% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Diving into the nuances of Micron’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Micron’s operating margin expanded by 5 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Micron’s operating margin expanded by 5.3 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q2, Micron reported EPS at $1.91, up from $0.62 in the same quarter last year.
+In Q4, Micron reported adjusted EPS of $4.78, up from $1.79 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.
+Over the next 12 months, Wall Street expects Micron’s full-year EPS of $11.28 to grow 91.2%.

 10. Cash Is King

-Micron’s free cash flow clocked in at $1.67 billion in Q2, equivalent to a 18% margin.
-This result was good as its margin was 12.2 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Micron’s free cash flow clocked in at $3.91 billion in Q4, equivalent to a 28.6% margin.
+This result was good as its margin was 28.2 percentage points higher than in the same quarter last year.
+Its cash profitability was also above its two-year level, and we hope the company can build on this trend.

 11. Return on Invested Capital (ROIC)

-Micron historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 7.3%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Although Micron has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 9.7%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.

 When considering an investment in Micron, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-Micron’s P/E ratio based on the next 12 months is 12.4x.
-When scanning the semiconductor space, Micron trades at a fair valuation.
+Micron’s P/E ratio based on the next 12 months is 11.1x.
+Looking at the semiconductor space right now, Micron trades at a compelling valuation.
 If you believe in the company and its growth potential, now is an opportune time to buy shares.